NO SURPRISES ACT

 What This Means for You

-If you're uninsured or not using insurance, you have the right to:
+If you are uninsured or not using insurance, you have the right to:

-Receive a "Good Faith Estimate" before your first appointment or upon request.
+• Receive a “Good Faith Estimate” of the expected charges before your first appointment or upon request.

-Know how much your services will likely cost ahead of time.
+• Know in advance how much your services will likely cost.

-Dispute charges that are $400 or more above the estimate.
+• Dispute charges that are $400 or more above the Good Faith Estimate.

 What’s a Good Faith Estimate?